Separating The Components Of A Ternary Mixture Pre Lab Answers

 • Electrophoresis: Separates charged molecules based on their migration in an electric field.

-Furthermore, consider the environmental impact of the separation process.
+On top of that, consider the environmental impact of the separation process.
 Choose environmentally friendly solvents and minimize waste generation whenever possible.

 Frequently Asked Questions (FAQ)